aivarsk/aivarsk.github.io/_posts/2025-03-18-card-range-explain.md

 check ('100', '109')
 ```

+As a backup, here is [a repository of this exercise](https://github.com/aivarsk/django-cardrange).
 Come and see me at [PyCon Austria](https://pycon.pyug.at/en/speakers/) and [PyCon Italy](https://2025.pycon.it/en/event/querysetexplain-make-it-make-sense) with more database query shenanigans.